-Registration advising appointments for Fall 2019 will begin on Thursday, April 4 starting with juniors & seniors.
+Registration advising appointments for Spring 2020 will begin on Monday, October 28 starting with seniors.
 You will need to schedule an appointment with an advisor through the email that was sent to you directly.
 These appointments are 15 minutes long and you must have the course registration paperwork completed prior to your meeting time.

 UNH allows undergraduate students to register for up to 12 total credit hours.
 Because of the intensive nature of the 5-week session, Paul College Students are advised to only register for one major course.
 Permission will not be given for more than two major courses in a 5-week session.
 In addition, we recommend only one online major course be taken during a 5-week session.
 Based on current academic standing, individual students may be restricted to one major course per session.